+Curriculur n

-Curriculum า academic year.
-Require Current/continuing stude v outline the requirements for completion for students ments for completion may vary depending on the ser ents should consult their Academic Requirements rep fic requirements, as requirements are subject to char nester in which a port available thro student is admitted.
-Credits/Units Hrs/Week LEC-LAB First Semester FARMBUS 10090381 Agriculture Business Management 3 3-0 FARMBUS 10090382 Principles of Sustainable Soil and Crop Management 3 3-0 FARMBUS 10090382 Second Semester Principles of Sustainable Soil and Crop Management 3 3-0
+The courses listed belo academic year.
+Require Current/continuing stud center account for spec w outline the requirements for completion for students ements for completion may vary depending on the ser lents should consult their Academic Requirements rep ific requirements, as requirements are subject to char s officially admitte mester in which a port available thro nge. ed in the 2017-2018 I student is admitted.
+Dugh their student

+Credits/Units Hrs/Week LEC-LAB

+First Semester FARMBUS 10090381 FARMBUS 10090382 Agriculture Business Management Principles of Sustainable Soil and Crop Management 3 3 3-0 3-0

+Second Semester

+Principles of Animal Science and Management